 Hours & Accessibility

-We are open to the public Monday-Friday from 8:30 a.m. - 5 p.m.
+We are open to the public Monday-Thursday from 8:30 a.m. - 5 p.m. and are closed on Fridays.
 However, due to current public health guidelines for the prevention of the spread of COVID-19, guests may access our offices by appointment only for essential business that cannot be conducted by phone, mail, or email.
 Hiking trails remain open from dawn to dusk.

 You can reach our front desk by calling (707) 442-2993.

 Humboldt Area Foundation's Community Center is located at 363 Indianola Road in Bayside.

 (For information about our affiliate in Crescent City, the Wild Rivers Community Foundation, click here.)

 The upper part of the parking lot has ADA-accessible parking spaces.
 The Humboldt Transit Authority offers transportation to the intersection of Old Arcata Road and Indianola Cutoff, approximately 0.5 miles away, but reservations must be made in advance.
 Visit HTA's website for more information.

 Our meeting rooms may be used by nonprofit 501(c)3 organizations, community groups, municipalities, schools or educational institutions, and non-partisan groups free of charge, with the exception of evenings and weekends, when a nominal fee to support staff time is required.
 The use of the space must be in alignment with practices that reflect values promoted by the Foundation, that of community, empathy, and equity, and that does not discriminate on any basis.
 The rooms are ADA-accessible and there is a kitchen in the building to accommodate catering and other refreshments.
 Audio-visual and interpretive equipment is available to check out at the front desk.
 Please call our main number to make reservations.